-Venture® Rewards credit card, for example, is both a Visa Signature card and one of our top-recommended introductory travel cards—and it comes with travel accident insurance and additional travel perks such as a credit of up to $100 for Global Entry or TSA Precheck® fees.
+It’s important to note that just because Visa doesn’t offer a specific benefit at the card level doesn’t mean the card itself doesn’t offer that benefit.
+The Capital One Venture Rewards Credit Card, for example, is both a Visa Signature card and one of Bankrate’s top recommended introductory travel cards—and it comes with travel accident insurance and additional travel perks such as a credit of up to $100 for Global Entry or TSA Precheck fees.

-Visa Infinite credit cards also come with additional travel benefits that vary by card, including upgrades and VIP treatment through the Visa Infinite Luxury Hotel Collection, access to Visa Infinite Concierge Services, Priority Pass™ airport lounge access and more.
+Visa Infinite credit cards also come with additional travel benefits that vary by card, including upgrades and VIP treatment through the Visa Infinite Luxury Hotel Collection, access to Visa Infinite Concierge Services, Priority Pass airport lounge access and more.

-Visa Infinite Hotel and Travel Benefits
+Visa Infinite hotel and travel benefits

 Visa Infinite Luxury Hotel Collection

-Visa Infinite cardholders can take advantage of several luxury preferred hotel benefits, including VIP status, upgrades when available, complimentary breakfast, and additional special amenities that vary by hotel.
+Visa Infinite cardholders can take advantage of several luxury preferred hotel benefits, including VIP status, upgrades when available, complimentary breakfast and additional special amenities that vary by hotel.

-Visa Infinite car rental and chauffeur benefits
+Visa Infinite car rental benefits

 Visa Infinite air travel perks and discounts